-TII - Proposal is at variance with DoECLG Spatial Planning and National Roads Guidelines for Planning Authorities (2012)
+TII - No objection indicated, subject to assessment by the Planning Authority having regard to the Spatial Planning and National Roads Guidelines for Planning Authorities (2012).

 Failte Ireland - No report received at time of writing.

 Heritage Council - No report received at time of writing.